shericksam/foras/README.md

 <p align="center">
   <img src="https://github.com/shericksam/foras/blob/main/foras.jpeg" alt="foras" width="200" height="270"/>
 </p>
-Welcome to Foras, a cutting-edge tool developed by Erick Guerrero to enrich the experience of querying Atlassian Confluence documentation.
+Welcome to Foras, a cutting-edge tool developed to enrich the experience of querying Atlassian Confluence documentation.
 By leveraging the power of OpenAI's GPT-3, Foras provides users with an intuitive way to find information quickly and efficiently through natural language processing.

 ## Features